-Homework will be assigned during the semester and will be graded as pass or fail.
-Failure to submit a homework assignment will result in a 45-point penalty deduction from your homework grade (per missed assignment).
+Homework will be assigned during the semester.
+Failure to submit a homework assignment will result in a 30-point penalty deduction from your homework grade (per missed assignment).

 Homework will be uploaded to CI Learn the night before class (11.59 pm).
 No exceptions.
 Late assignments or emails with a file attached are not accepted as they tend to get lost.
-Canvas is the only place where I can properly provide you feedback and grade.
+Canvas is the only place where I can properly provide you with feedback and grade.